tiagodavi/leader-election/README.md

 ```

 You can then access the host URL, for example `http://localhost::4000` and verify that there will always be a Goose and multiple Ducks even in case of network partition.

+Alternatives to solve the same problem are:

+Consul, Zookeeper, Etcd.